Tilosmsh/jet_homework/README.md

 ## Features
 - Enter a UK postcode to fetch restaurant data.
-- Displays the name, cuisine types, rating, and address of each restaurant, as well as their logos.
+- Displays the name, cuisine types, rating, and address of each restaurant.
-- Limit the display to the first 10 restaurants for clarity.
+- Limit the display to the first 10 restaurants for clarity and ease of use.

 ## How to Use